If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 She meets Ronnie and Tricks while working at a shoe store and they introduce her to the life of stripping.
 Through the dancers, the audience is given an inside look at the inner workings of a strip club and the relationships formed there.

 The movie shows that the club is a job and a viable way of providing an income, although at a cost.
-Through Diana and her impressionable cousin Ebony, we see how fine the line is between employee and sex worker.
+Through Diana and her impressionable cousin Ebony, we see how fine the line is between employee and adult worker.

 ‘90s Black Comedy Movies